eformat/vault-quickstart/docs/2-vault-configuration.md

 Now we can login to vault and create the ACL policy.
 There are two parts to the policy.

 The first path in our policy uses an `ACL template`.
-This allows team users who are part of the $TEAM_GROUP (`student` in our case) to create `key-values` aka secrets, under the project specific path.
+This allows team users who are part of the $TEAM_GROUP (`student` in our case) to create `key-value` data aka **secrets**, under the project specific path.
 The template is a type of membership check as the user must be part of the `student` group for them to CRUDL under this `kv/` path.

 The second path in our policy allows CRUDL access for `auth/` under $BASE_DOMAIN-$PROJECT_NAME.
-We use this to create k8s `config` that the application service account use to authenticate to vault.
-This is `cluster-project` specific hence the ath name.
+We use this to create k8s `config` that the application service account may use to authenticate to vault.
+This is `cluster-project` specific.

 ```bash
 vault login token=${ROOT_TOKEN}